patrickwelch04/VisionVoice/README.md

 ## Running it after installation
 To run it again after installation, run PowerShell as Administrator, CD into the path where VisionVoice is located, then host the node.js server using `node server.js`.
-Then open another PowerShell, CD into the directory, then run `serve .`.
+Then open another PowerShell, CD into the directory, then run `npx serve .`.
 This will give you the IP needed to access the website.
 Ensure you run the node.js server first, then serve the directory.

 ## Documentation for MacOS/Linux Systems
 No documentation for MacOS/Linx systems will be provided, although the steps above are pretty similar to what you need to do.